-Backup your site files and database
+Backup your site files and database.

-- Create a new local folder on your local machine/computer – I find that the year-month-day format makes a good folder name and can be sorted alphanumerically, for example the format could be: Y-m-d-mywebsite.com (2018-05-19-www.mywebste.co.uk)
+- Create a new local folder on your local machine/computer.
+I find that the year-month-day format makes a good folder name and can be sorted alphanumerically, for example the format could be: Y-m-d-mywebsite.com (2018-05-19-www.mywebste.co.uk)

-Switch debugging on before doing the upgrade
+Switch debugging on before upgrading.

 To do this you amend this line in the wp-config.php file in the home directory.